AT Thru-Hike: Focus On Physical & Mental Preparation

 Mental Resolve

-You have to prepare your mind for long periods without the comforts and massive social interaction you’re used to in your everyday life.
+You must prepare your mind for long periods without the comforts and massive social interaction you’re used to in your everyday life.
 It can be a difficult adjustment for many.

 Part of training your mind for a thru-hike is to get used to being alone and enjoying your own company.
 This can be done by taking solo hikes regularly in the months leading up to your thru-hike.